California State Route 132

 State Route 132 (SR 132) is a state highway in the U.S. state of California that connects the Central Valley with the Sierra Nevada foothills and the California Gold Country.
 Its western segment also connects the city of Modesto with the San Francisco Bay Area via I-580, although this route is discouraged due to it being a two-lane road between Modesto and Interstate 5 (motorists are instead encouraged to take SR 120 in Manteca to I-5 and I-205 to I-580).
 East of Modesto, the road climbs the foothills and eventually ends at SR 49 at Coulterville.

-Portions between I-580 and I-5 are a four-lane freeway, and there are plans to upgrade the portion between I-5 and SR 99 in Modesto to an expressway, with 3 mi west of SR 99 currently open.
+Portions between I-580 and I-5 are a four-lane freeway, and there are plans to upgrade the portion between I-5 and SR 99 in Modesto to an expressway, with 3 mi west of SR 99 currently open as a divided two-lane freeway.
 Route 132 is a two-lane road important to recreational travelers en route to Modesto Reservoir, Turlock Reservoir, Don Pedro Reservoir and the Sierra Nevada foothills.

 Route description

-The route begins in San Joaquin County at Interstate 580, heading eastward as a freeway.
+The route begins in San Joaquin County at Interstate 580, heading eastward as a four-lane freeway, though eastbound it narrows to a single lane for a very short distance before Bird Road (exit 2), where it then regains two lanes.
 After an interchange with Interstate 5, the freeway segment ends and continues as a two-lane highway.
-After passing SR 33 at an interchange, it enters Stanislaus County, where it intersects CR J3.
-It then heads eastward, then turns north on Dakota Avenue for a short length before turning east onto a two-lane expressway through the city of Modesto, where it intersects SR 99 and SR 108.
+After passing SR 33 at an interchange, it enters Stanislaus County, where it intersects CR J3 (Kasson Road / River Road).
+It then heads eastward, then turns north on Dakota Avenue for a short length before turning east onto a divided two-lane freeway through the city of Modesto, where it intersects SR 99 and SR 108.
 At the east side of the city, it has a very short concurrency with CR J7 as it exits Modesto and enters Empire.
 As it exits Empire, it intersects numerous county roads as it exits Stanislaus County and enters Tuolumne County.
-After several miles, it exits Tuolumne County and enters Mariposa County, California, reaching its east end at SR 49 in Coulterville.
+After several miles, it exits Tuolumne County and enters Mariposa County, reaching its east end at SR 49 in Coulterville.

+Its county route counterpart, CR J132, is adjacent from the east end of SR 132 on the opposite side of SR 49 and heads roughly northeast out of Coulterville on Greeley Hill Road and, later, Smith Station Road, eventually ending at SR 120.

 SR 132 is part of the California Freeway and Expressway System, and west of the eastern Modesto city limits is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.